|

 the fact that they often replaced even more ancient halls of residence,

-used by students who studied in Oxford before the college system
+used by students who studied in Oxford before the college system had

-11th century or further.
+or further.

-Oxford University - especially its older established colleges -
+Oxford University - especially its older established colleges - has

-has seen many of its former students go on to achieve notable things.
+seen many of its former students go on to achieve notable things.

 No degree